Skrill

 Strongest

 The 24-year iGaming compounding advantage.
-Skrill picked up the gambling vertical in 2002 when PayPal exited and no traditional PSP would touch it, and the brand recognition with European online poker, casino and sportsbook players compounded through every regulatory cycle since. bet365, William Hill, 888 didn't choose Skrill in 2026 — they chose it 15+ years ago and never had a reason to switch.
+Skrill picked up the gambling vertical in 2002 when PayPal exited and no traditional PSP would touch it, and the brand recognition with European online poker, casino and sportsbook players compounded through every regulatory cycle since. bet365, William Hill, 888 did not choose Skrill in 2026; they chose it 15+ years ago and never had a reason to switch.
 The 900k active user base means a meaningful share of European iGaming players already hold the wallet, and adding Skrill to your cashier captures those players without forcing them to re-enter payment credentials.
 No other iGaming-focused eWallet has this depth of historical integration footprint.

 Limitation